 Cuticle oil works almost the same way as cuticle cream.
 The only difference is that cuticle oil prevents future dryness of the cuticle.
 Please, if you must get one for your cracky, peeling dry cuticle, be sure to look for ingredients such as vitamin E, Aloe Vera oil, or sunflower oil.

 To apply, massage the oil around the cuticle using your hand, then allow the cuticle to absorb the oil for about 2-3 minutes.
 For an effective result, leave the oil on the cuticle all through the night.

 PS: The best time to apply your cuticle oil is at night or after taking your shower.

+For an effective application, warm a small amount of olive oil using a microwave.
+Then soak your finger in it for about 3-5 minutes.
 While at it, massage the olive oil around your cuticle.
 Massaging the oil on your nails and cuticle helps to moisturize the skin and stops them from getting dried.

-Then this little homemade oil is for you.
-Coconut oil contains unique ingredients that help heal dry cuticle in no time.
+If you’re on a low budget or probably looking for natural ways of keeping your cuticle moisturized, then this little homemade oil is for you.
+Coconut oil contains unique ingredients that help heal dry cuticles in no time.